All Products

 public boolean hasThisPermission(String jsapi, String url) {

-// The value false is returned by default.
+// Simply return false by default.

 return false;